Do not use NEXPLANON if you:

 The implant may not be placed in your arm at all due to a failed insertion.
 If this happens, you may become pregnant.
 Immediately after insertion, and with help from your health care provider, you should be able to feel the implant under your skin.
 If you can't feel the implant, tell your health care provider.

-Removal of the implant may be very difficult or impossible because the implant is not where it should be.
+Location and removal of the implant may be difficult or impossible because the implant is not where it should be.
 Special procedures, including surgery in the hospital, may be needed to remove the implant.
 If the implant is not removed, then the effects of NEXPLANON will continue for a longer period of time.

 Other problems related to insertion and removal are: